 Given a Carnot group on $\mathbb{R}^n$ as above, one can use quasi-norms of the form \eqref{smoothN} on groups of variables to give rise to other homogeneous quasi-norms.
 Explicitly, we can define the sum

-where ${k_j}\leq n$, $j_1,\ldots, j_{k_j}\in\{1,\ldots,n\}$, $m\in\mathbb{N}$ and $N_j$ are quasi-norms of the form \eqref{smoothN} defined on a subspace of $\mathbb{R}^n$ \footnote{To be precise, the quasi-norms $N_j$ above are
+where ${k_j}\leq n$, $j_1,\ldots, j_{k_j}\in\{1,\ldots,n\}$, $m\in\mathbb{N}$, and $N_j$ are quasi-norms of the form \eqref{smoothN} defined on a subspace of $\mathbb{R}^n$ \footnote{To be precise, the quasi-norms $N_j$ above are

 where the parameters are as in \eqref{smoothN}, that is such that $\beta_i/\sigma_{j_i}=\gamma_j\geq 2\sigma_{j_{k_j}}$ for every $i=1,\ldots, k_j$, while $a_{ji}$ are positive real numbers.}.
-In \eqref{generalsmoothN} we have chosen $\alpha\in \mathbb{N}$, and thus the homogeneity requires that the $\alpha_j$'s are such that $\alpha_j/\gamma_j=\alpha$, where $\gamma_j$ is the exponent in $\tilde{N}_j$ as in \eqref{smoothN}.
+In \eqref{generalsmoothN} we have chosen $\alpha\in \mathbb{N}$, and thus the homogeneity requires that the $\alpha_j$'s are such that $\alpha_j/\gamma_j=\alpha$, where $\gamma_j$ is the exponent in $N_j$ as in \eqref{smoothN}.

-On Carnot groups $\mathbb{G}$ of step two, the general formula \eqref{generalsmoothN} boils down to the quasi-norm given by the \eqref{smootNstep2} below, that can be viewed as a generalisation of the \textit{Kaplan norm} on H-type groups, see \cite{Ing10}.
+In Carnot groups $\mathbb{G}$ of step two, the general formula \eqref{generalsmoothN} boils down to the quasi-norm given in \eqref{smootNstep2} below, which can be viewed as a generalization of the \textit{Kaplan norm} on H-type groups (see \cite{Ing10}).
 Precisely, if $\mathbb{G}$ is a group on $\mathbb{R}^{m+n}$, with $m$ being the number of generators, then denoting by $(x,t)\in\mathbb{R}^m\times\mathbb{R}^n$ an element of the group, one has that a class of smooth quasi-norms on $\mathbb{G}$ is given by

 where $\alpha$ is a positive integer, $c_j$, for every $j=1,\ldots,n$, is a positive real number, and $\|x\|:=\left(\sum_{k=1}^m x_k^2\right)^{1/2}$.